This is a list of slides to keep people using Notable on a regular basis.

 GIve me some stats and visuals that urges me to take action on my posts.
 Flickr does a good job of this (see comment).
-Bryan Zmijewski, about 8 years
+Bryan Zmijewski, over 8 years

 Let's make sure we get the history link (with number of posts associated with a URL) on the post page.

 It's confusing for users that they cannot add feedback directly from the set.
 Below is a quick sketch.

 A simple meter will encourage desired activity.
 Sketch is below.